Hungry Happenings

 Jump to Recipe

 Add a basket of beautiful Cheesy Crescent Roll Leaves to your Thanksgiving dinner table.
-These pretty fall leaves are simple to make but will surely wow your party guests.
+These pretty fall leaves are simple to make and taste great.

 These crescent roll leaves were inspired by the beautiful trees out my kitchen window and a bit of family tradition.